ArtOfCode-/concaten/README.md

 > some of the parts may be done, but not all of it.
 Major version `1` is the first completed version of
 > the language; from there, I'll iterate based on feedback and input from the users.

+> You may sometimes see the version as `x.x.x-[name]`.
+This indicates that it's not the version from the
+> master branch, but some other branch.
+You'll only see this in the results of `concaten --version`; it
+> doesn't appear in the git repo READMEs.

 ###Current milestone

 #### `ctn_object.h` - 0.1